 He was baptised 29th May 1859 – a year to the day after his parents’ wedding, also at St Michael’s, Cockerham.
 I can’t find the family in the 1861 or ’71 Censuses, but this is his marriage certificate from 1891.

 Shortly after his marriage, William rose from labourer to publican at the Ship Inn, Pilling.
-I know this because a grand-daughter of William’s youngest child (James, born 1907) contacted me via the blog comments and sent a newspaper article on William’s retirement, dated 4th November 1927.
+I know this because a grand-daughter of William’s youngest child (James, born 1907) contacted me via the blog comments and sent an article on William’s retirement, dated 4th November 1927.
 Thank you, Karen, for this colourful piece!

 Mr Wm Armer for 36 years licensee of the Ship Inn, Pilling, has just retired and the village will be poorer for the loss of one of its most picturesque personalities.
 Mr Armer, who is 68 years of age, has longer service at one inn to his credit than any other host in the Garstang area.
 He is father to 11 children eight boys and three girls.
 His son William was killed in the war at the age of 19.